corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/prerequisites.md

 # Third-party software prerequisites

-The following third-party software is required to build and run Corda 5 Developer Preview systems.
+The following third-party software is required to build and run the Corda 5 Developer Preview.

 ## Operating systems

-Corda 5 Developer Preview requires an operating system based on x86 architecture.
+The Corda 5 Developer Preview requires an operating system based on x86 architecture.

 ## Java

-Corda 5 Developer Preview requires [Azul11.0.12](https://www.azul.com/downloads/?package=jdk) as Java runtime environment.
+The Corda 5 Developer Preview requires [Azul11.0.12](https://www.azul.com/downloads/?package=jdk) as Java runtime environment.

 As a CorDapp developer, you can compile and test your Corda 5 Developer Preview CorDapps against these JDKs: